 To top it off, here’s some useful safety travel tips to get to Mompiche in one piece (and with all your valuables).
 Although Mompiche is safe for solo travellers, the surrounding area isn’t.
 So keep your eyes open, and try not to sleep on the bus while getting there.

-• Mompiche doesn’t have any ATMs!
+- Mompiche doesn’t have any ATMs (although that may have changed since then).
 And the closest one is a two-hour round-trip by bus.
 Bring cash with you, but don’t store all your cash in one place.
 Strategically hide it in different zipped pockets, wallets and inside your secret belt.

 Mompiche shot by @judithodm